-The great thing about employee scheduling software, is that it can be modified to suit the clients’ needs; and in most cases, is a less costly option.
+The great thing about employee scheduling software is that it can be modified to suit the client’s needs; in most cases, it is a less costly option.
 Recent reports from the National Health Care Anti-Fraud Association estimate that fraudulent activity costs an astounding $68 billion annually.
 The desperate need to introduce new software to cut these costs has never been more necessary.
-The expensive technology that comes collectively with EVV, means that home healthcare companies may look for alternate scheduling software to meet with government compliance.
+The expensive technology that comes collectively with EVV means that home healthcare companies may look for alternate scheduling software to meet government compliance.

 Celayix scheduling platforms offer a time and attendance solution that allows you to: